ramalho/orablog/forget-the-boxes.rst

 To wrap up: always read the right-hand side of an assignment first.
 That’s where the object is created or retrieved.
 After that, the name on the left is bound to the object, like a label stuck to it.
 Just forget about the boxes.

-As for tuples, better make sure they only hold immutable object references before trying to use them as dictionary keys or set elements.
+As for tuples, better make sure they only hold references to immutable objects before trying to use them as dictionary keys or put them in sets.

     This post was based on chapter 8 of my `Fluent Python`_ book.
 That chapter, titled *Object references, mutability and recycling* also covers the semantics of function parameter passing, best practices for mutable parameter handling, shallow copies and deep copies, and the concept of weak references — among other topics.
 The book focuses on Python 3 but most of its content also applies to Python 2.7, like everything in this post.